microsoft/FluidFramework/BREAKING.md

 The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
 Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.

 ### Creating root datastores using `IContainerRuntime.CreateRootDataStore` and `IContainerRuntimeBase._createDataStoreWithProps` is no longer supported
 The `IContainerRuntime.CreateRootDataStore` method has been removed.
 Please use aliasing instead.
 See [IContainerRuntime.createRootDataStore is deprecated](#icontainerruntimecreaterootdatastore-is-deprecated).
-Also, `IContainerRuntimeBase._createDataStoreWithProps` will throw a `UsageError` if the `isRoot` parameter is set to `true`.
+The `isRoot` parameter from `IContainerRuntimeBase._createDataStoreWithProps` has also been removed.
+Additionally, the feature gate which would switch to using aliasing behind the aforementioned deleted APIs, `Fluid.ContainerRuntime.UseDataStoreAliasing` will no longer be observed by the runtime.
+As aliasing is the default behavior for creating such datastores, the `useDataStoreAliasing` property from `IContainerRuntimeOptions` has been removed.

 # 1.2.0